ototadana/sd-face-editor/README.md

 2. Enter "https://github.com/ototadana/sd-face-editor.git" in the "URL of the extension's git repository" field.
    ![Install from URL](./images/setup-01.png)
 3. Click the "Install" button and wait for the "Installed into /home/ototadana/stable-diffusion-webui/extensions/sd-face-editor.
 Use Installed tab to restart." message to appear.
-4. Restart the Stable Diffusion Web UI.
-5. Go to "Installed" tab and click "Apply and restart UI".
+4. Go to "Installed" tab and click "Apply and restart UI".

 ## Usage